-- An individual who contracts with the member to provide attendant care service and who is: - At least 18 years of age. - Qualified by training or experience to carry out the member's plan of care pursuant to the Department-approved service plan. - Not the spouse of the member, or a parent or stepparent of a member aged 17 or under. - Not the recipient of respite services paid through HCBS on behalf of a member who receives HCBS waiver services. - Agencies authorized to provide similar services through a contract with the IDPH for local public health services.
-The agency must provide a current IDPH local public health services contract number. - Home health agencies that are certified to participate in the Medicare program. - Chore providers subcontracting with the Department on Aging. - Community action agencies as designated in Iowa Code section 216A.93. - Providers certified under an HCBS waiver for supported community living. - Assisted living programs that are voluntarily accredited or certified by the Department of Inspections and Appeals under Chapters 69 and 70. - The member or the legal representative of the member shall be responsible for selecting the person or agency that will provide the components of the attendant care services to be provided.
+- An individual who contracts with the member to provide attendant care service and who is: - At least 18 years of age. - Qualified by training or experience to carry out the member's plan of care pursuant to the Department-approved service plan.

+- Not the spouse of the member, or a parent or stepparent of a member aged 17 or under. - Not the recipient of respite services paid through HCBS on behalf of a member who receives HCBS waiver services. - Agencies authorized to provide similar services through a contract with the IDPH for local public health services.
+The agency must provide a current IDPH local public health services contract number. - Home health agencies that are certified to participate in the Medicare program. - Chore providers subcontracting with the Department on Aging. - Community action agencies as designated in Iowa Code section 216A.93. - Providers certified under an HCBS waiver for supported community living. - Assisted living programs that are voluntarily accredited or certified by the Department of Inspections and Appeals under Chapters 69 and 70. - Community businesses that are registered with the Iowa Secretary of State

+The member or the legal representative of the member shall be responsible for selecting the person or agency that will provide the components of the attendant care services to be provided.